celery/celery/docs/faq.rst

 wasn't properly shut down.

 When a message is received by a worker the broker waits for it to be acknowledged before marking the message as processed.
-The broker will not re-send that message to another consumer until the consumer is shut down properly.
+The broker won't re-send that message to another consumer until the consumer is shut down properly.